jonathancraddock/mootparadox_grav/pages/02.blog/gowbarrow-from-brunt-crag/item.md

 [View Full Screen](https://map.mootparadox.com/full/gowbarrow) | [GPX](https://map.mootparadox.com/gpx/gowbarrow)
 <p><iframe src="https://map.mootparadox.com/embed/gowbarrow" height="500" width="100%" style="border:none; margin-top:-1.2em;"></iframe></p>

-This is not exactly hardcore mountaineering, and the summit is not particularly inspiring.
-The beuty of this route lies in the views across Ullswater as the path traverses its course up and around its southern and eastern flanks.
+This is not exactly hardcore mountaineering, and the gentle, rolling summit is not particularly inspiring.
+The beauty of this route lies in the views across Ullswater as the path traverses its course up and around the southern and eastern flanks.

 > "Gowbarrow Fell faces up Ullswater into the throat of the deep valley of Patterdale..."

 ![yew-crag-towards-hallin-fell](yew-crag-towards-hallin-fell.jpg "yew-crag-towards-hallin-fell")
 *Yew Crag, looking across Ullswater towards Hallin Fell.*

-Abc...
+The photo above is representetive of the paths.
+Clearly marked, easy gradients, sometimes the drop-off is a little steeper.

 ![ullswater-steamer](ullswater-steamer.jpg "ullswater-steamer")

-Abc...
+*View of the Ullswater steamer.*

+The [Ullswater Steamers](https://www.ullswater-steamers.co.uk/) have been operating for over 160 years, although technically steamers they are no longer "steamers".
+One-way, the fare is £12/adult and Glenridding to Pooley Bridge takes about an hour.

 ![craggy-outcrop-gowbarrow](craggy-outcrop-gowbarrow.jpg "craggy-outcrop-gowbarrow")